orionkepler/Final_Project/sprint3/README.md

 ### https://oss-augur.readthedocs.io/en/dev/getting-started/toc.html

 ## Current Progress
 ### For now, I rewrite the install scripts, make it more easier to understand when people to install Augur, make each option more clear than before.
+There are some of those changes in the Demo_Pic.
+And you can find more information about the changes in Progress_report.md.

 ### The files that I modify are in "scripts/install", the file name are list as below: